 I joined the University of Stirling in July 2019 as Senior Lecturer in International Politics.
 I am a graduate of the University of California, Davis (BA), the University of Cape Town (MA), and the University of Edinburgh (PhD).

-I have published on the relationship between the two institutions, including my monograph, Charting Transformation through Security: Contemporary-EU Africa Relations (Palgrave, 2013) and published in several international journals including Journal of European Integration, JCMS: Journal of Common Market Studies, South African Journal of International Affairs among many others.
+I have published on the relationship between the two institutions, including my monograph, Charting Transformation through Security: Contemporary-EU Africa Relations (Palgrave, 2013) and published in several leading international journals including Journal of European Integration, JCMS: Journal of Common Market Studies, Foreign Policy Analysis, International Feminist Journal of Politics, International Negotiation among many others.

-I have also taught extensively on the politics of European security, contemporary global security challenges and crisis in Europe.
+I have also taught extensively on international organisations, the politics of European security, crisis in Europe, feminist themes in international politics and on contemporary global security challenges broadly.

-I am currently Editor in Chief of JCMS: Journal of Common Market Studies.
-Additionally, I am trustee of the British International Studies Association, African Studies Association, UK and co-convene the UACES Research Network, Gendering EU Studies.
+I am currently Editor-in-Chief of JCMS: Journal of Common Market Studies.
+I am an executive committee member of Women Also Know Stuff, a member of the ISA Committee on the Status on Women and I co-convene the UACES Research Network, Gendering EU Studies.

-I am an occasional media commentator on topics including EU relations with Africa; feminist foreign policy; Brexit, and the women, peace and security agenda.
+I am an occasional media commentator on topics including the African Union, EU relations with Africa; feminist foreign policy; Brexit, and the women, peace and security agenda.

 Higher Education Academy